 Creating your own paint is a great way to cut costs while exerting greater control over the shades and effects you desire.
-Dry pigment powder can be combined with binders from oils to gum arabic to create a variety of painting media, and you usually need just a small amount of pigment.
+Dry pigment powder can be combined with binders to create a variety of painting media, from oils to acrylics, and you usually need just a small amount of pigment.
 (Keep in mind that the amount of binder will vary, depending on the pigment used.)
-Like paint, however, the quality of powders is wide-ranging, to suit projects from slime-making to painted masterpieces.
+Like paint, however, the quality of powders is wide ranging, to suit projects from crafts to fine art.
 No matter what powder you favor, you should always handle these particles carefully and protect yourself from inadvertent inhalation.
 Review our picks of the best powdered pigments to find the one that suits your needs.

 Looking for something more kid-friendly?
 Jacquard’s set of bright, nontoxic pigments is versatile and great for student work, classroom use, or afternoon crafts.
-Made from pure ground mica—a stone mineral with natural shine—these are highly stable pigments that incorporate well into any viscous medium without affecting its behavior.
-Mix them with oils, encaustics, acrylics, or epoxy; use them for stamping; dust them over polymer clay—the possibilities are endless.
-The superfine powder adds vivid color as well as a subtle pearlescence, which can lend your works a lovely depth.
+Made from pure ground mica—a stone mineral with natural shine—these are highly stable pigments that incorporate well into any viscous medium.
+Mix them with oils, encaustics, acrylics, or epoxy; use them for stamping; dust them over polymer clay—the possibilities are nearly endless.
+The superfine powder adds vivid color as well as a subtle pearlescence, which can lend artwork a lovely depth.
 You get eight colors in this set of 0.5-ounce jars, including scarlet, emerald, and a dark brown.